 Against Erection

-It's significant to consider that in his youth, Bataille was once a member of a Benedictine seminary and then studied to become a librarian with a focus on Medieval texts.
-Churches and academy libraries may seem like strange breeding grounds for anarchists, but it's less a coincidence and more of a model of the displacements he was pointed against.
-Many of the most prolific arsonists learned their craft while working as firefighters.
+Much of George Bataille's writing was aimed at beheading the governing moral logic of his day at this point of a state imposed structural regulation of experience.
+Acephala, the headless symbolic figure that he and his associates chose to symbolize their political intentions with, indicated that he wasn't simply seeking to replace what he was against with a new state form.
+It's significant to consider that in his youth he was once a member of a Benedictine seminary and then studied to become a librarian with a focus on Medieval texts.
+Churches and academy libraries may seem like strange breeding grounds for anarchists, but it's less a coincidence and more of a resume of his displacement, just as many of the most prolific arsonists learned their craft while working as firefighters.

-Arguably, a psychotic break isn't necessarily a fracture from reality so much as a hyper-literal identification with architecture.
+Arguably, a psychotic break isn't necessarily a fracture from reality so much as a hyperliteral identification with architecture.
 If one is adverse to the illustrative bureaucracy of data, perhaps the performative mimicry of a psychotic break is the closest way that one can convincingly "draw from life".
-It's a perverse, if familiar, scenario to feel driven to be adopted by a structure that one would rather see demolished.

 - James Krone